An Irish greeting, a hundred thousand welcomes!

 I am a member of the Norwich-based 25 a.m. business networking group (www.25am.co.uk).
 Professional bodies I belong to include BACP (Senior Accredited); EMDR Europe (Accredited Practitioner); the International Stress Management Association, UK (Member) and the Association for Coaching (Associate Member).
 I am listed on all their websites.

-Alongside clients who have chosen to work with me on a private basis, I see clients on behalf of a range of Employee Assistance Programme providers.
-I also work in a similar capacity for organisations involved in the rehabilitation of road accident victims.
-The military charity, Walking with the Wounded, is the most recent organisation to seek trauma therapy for their people.
+Alongside clients who have chosen to work with me on a private basis, I see clients from a range of local business and from organisations involved in the rehabilitation of road accident victims.

 I also offer stress reduction techniques and deliver stress management training to business team.
 My experience in dealing with individuals who have workplace stress has highlighted the importance of helping managers develop the kind of skills that will reduce the impact of stressors their team-members and on themselves.

 I moved from Ireland to Norwich in 1996 to complete my training as a counsellor at the University of East Anglia.
 I chose to live in Norwich and took the role of clinical director of a counselling agency for 5 years; during this time I helped develop a counselling service for a Norfolk cancer charity.
 In addition I taught entry level counselling/listening skills courses with Norfolk County Council for around 8 years.
 I love learning.
-Oh yes, and you probably need to know as well that I talk, sometimes at length, to our cat, Misha non-penguin (Don't ask).
-Stroking of said talking cat is sometimes available, free of charge, to clients who are non- allergic (when her feline royal highness chooses to make herself available).
+Oh yes, and you probably need to know as well that I talk, sometimes at length, to our cat, Nikko.
+We took in this large 5-year-old male cat during the first lockdown.
+He appears to have been traumatised in early life, so it is fitting that he found a home with 2 trauma therapists.
+Slowly his nervous system is calming down.
+Watch this space.

 Training, qualifications & experience